-The Report primarily covers the fiscal year ended March 31, 2021 (April 2020 to March 2021) and [Period covered by the Report] includes information before and/or after the said period as well.
+[Period covered by The Report primarily covers the fiscal year ended March 31, 2021 (April 2020 to March 2021) and the Report] includes information before and/or after the said period as well.

-The Report covers the Komori Group, which consists of KOMORI CORPORATION and its 25 [Scope of the Report]
+[Scope of the Report] The Report covers the Komori Group, which consists of KOMORI CORPORATION and its 25

-"Komori", "our company" and "we" refer to KOMORI CORPORATION, and the "Komori Group" and [Notation of our group" refer to the Komori Group including the consolidated subsidiaries.
-Company Name]
+[Notation of "Komori", "our company" and "we" refer to KOMORI CORPORATION, and the "Komori Group" and Company Name] our group" refer to the Komori Group including the consolidated subsidiaries.